OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/appendix-adding-a-dashboard/add-dashboard.md

 ## Adding a dashboard to app-config.json ##

-**Need to add app-config.json documentation and provide a link to it from here.**

 Adding a dashboard to an application can be done by first adding it as a navigation bar button in the main `app-config.json` file, which can look similar to the following: